ropensci/roweb3/content/blog/2025-07-03-champions-2025/index.en.md

 I am passionate about applying my programming skills in the service of cancer genomics research.
 My project consists of developing a package to facilitate access to data from the Metastatic Breast Cancer Project, a joint initiative of the Dana-Farber Cancer Institute, the Broad Institute and the Count Me In organization, which aims to accelerate research in metastatic breast cancer through the integration of a dataset with genomic and clinical data, formed thanks to the collaboration of patients and support associations.

-I am excited to be part of the Campeon(e|a)s Program for the opportunity to learn in community, to receive feedback on my work and make contributions in science and open data, and to learn from and collaborate with the rOpenSci community.
+I am excited to be part of the Champions Program for the opportunity to learn in community, to receive feedback on my work and make contributions in science and open data, and to learn from and collaborate with the rOpenSci community.

 ## Erick Navarro Delgado